Lauragra/python-sample-pagination/README.md

 1. At the command prompt: ```python pagination.py```
 2. In your browser, go to [http://localhost:5000](http://localhost:5000).
-3. Choose **Connect** and authenticate with a Microsoft identity (organization account or Microsoft account).
+3. Choose **Connect** and authenticate with a Microsoft identity (work or school account or Microsoft account).

 You'll then see the following page listing your most recent 10 messages: